poseidon/matchbox/Documentation/dev/develop.md

 ## Dependencies

-Project dependencies are commited to the `vendor` directory, so Go 1.6+ users can clone to their `GOPATH` and build or test immediately.
-Go 1.5 users should set `GO15VENDOREXPERIMENT=1`.
+Dependencies are commited to the `vendor` directory so builds and tests can be isolated from the Go workspace environment.

-Project developers should use [glide](https://github.com/Masterminds/glide) to manage commited dependencies under `vendor`.
-Configure `glide.yaml` as desired.
-Use `glide update` to download and update dependencies listed in `glide.yaml` into `/vendor` (do **not** use glide `get`).
+[Glide](https://github.com/Masterminds/glide/releases) 0.12 is used to download, update, and manage dependencies listed in `glide.yaml` recursively.

-    glide update --update-vendored --strip-vendor --strip-vcs
+    glide update --strip-vendor --skip-test

-Recursive dependencies are also vendored.
-A `glide.lock` will be created to represent the exact versions of each dependency.

-With an empty `vendor` directory, you can install the `glide.lock` dependencies.
+You can regenerate or repair your `vendor` directory from scratch by installing the exact versions pinned in `glide.lock`.

     rm -rf vendor/
-    glide install --strip-vendor --strip-vcs
+    glide install --strip-vendor --skip-test